Why can I only write 1200 words in my story?

 I haven’t heard anything else since I registered for my workshop.
 Why not?

 When you registered and hit “Send” and then you didn’t get a confirmation email to the email address you supplied, then please get in touch with us at firstname.lastname@example.org.
 Otherwise someone will be in touch with you in the week before the workshop to check you are still interested, as per the email you got on registration.
 In the past we have found that people wait until the last week to register anyway, so if you got a confirmation then it’s fine.
 You have a place at the workshop.

 Why does it take so long for me to find out if I’ve been shortlisted?

 When will I know if I’ve been shortlisted?
-When is the 2019 award ceremony?
+When is this year’s Awards Ceremony?

 Once the Organising Committee receives the shortlists from the judges, it will contact each entrant and let them know if they’ve been shortlisted or not.
 Then the book needs to be prepared and printed and the Awards Ceremony needs to be organised, and that takes time.
 The winners and runners-up from each category will be announced at the Awards Ceremony, which will be on Saturday, 17 April 2021.
 Because of COVID-19, it has yet to be decided whether the ceremony will be live or online.